-SAN FRANCISCO May 11 Less than 24 hours before a British sailor died in an America's Cup boating accident on San Francisco Bay, billionaire Larry Ellison, the mastermind behind this year's competition for the world's oldest sporting trophy, was celebrating his sailing triumphs at a red-carpet gala.
+SAN FRANCISCO, May 11 (Reuters) - Less than 24 hours before a British sailor died in an America’s Cup boating accident on San Francisco Bay, billionaire Larry Ellison, the mastermind behind this year’s competition for the world’s oldest sporting trophy, was celebrating his sailing triumphs at a red-carpet gala.

 The exclusive party, held Wednesday at a newly completed cruise terminal that is serving as the America’s Cup headquarter, featured a flattering documentary film, “The Wind Gods,” produced by Ellison’s son.
 The Oracle software company co-founder and CEO beamed as guests sipped wine and chatted about the upcoming races.

 There was no mention in the public remarks of the many controversies that have dogged San Francisco’s first America’s Cup regatta, and organizers hoped the gala would mark a fresh start.

 But the death on Thursday of Olympic gold medalist Andrew Simpson, who was trapped underwater after the Artemis Racing team’s 72-foot high-tech catamaran capsized and broke apart in a training run, was precisely the type of incident that critics of Ellison’s approach to the event feared.

 The arcane rules of the America’s Cup allow the winner to decide where and how the next competition is held.
 Ellison and his team, now known as Oracle Team USA, won the trophy in 2010 after a convoluted legal battle resulted in an unusual one-on-one competition with the then-defending champion, a team backed by Swiss billionaire Ernesto Bertarelli.